 MSHN does not limit access to Block Grant-funded SUD programs and services only to the residents of the MSHN region because Block Grant funding is a federal and statewide resource.
 Members of federal and state-identified priority populations must be given access to screening and to assessment and treatment services, regardless of their residency.
-However, for non-
+However, for nonpriority populations, MSHN may give its residents priority in obtaining services when the actual demand for services by residents eligible for services exceeds the capacity of the agencies.